 Everything you need to know about your orthodontic treatment all in one easily accessible place…

 At Victoria Park Dental Specialists in Eastwood, West Beach and Barmera we place high importance on providing full information for our patients.
-This enables informed decisions to be made not just on the preferred option of treatment, but ensures a deeper understanding of how the selected treatment will impact their life beyond the dental chair.
+This enables informed decisions to be made not just on the preferred option of treatment but ensures a deeper understanding of how the selected treatment will impact their lives beyond the dental chair.
 Explore our resource pages:

 To make your experience with us as easy and smooth as possible, we have made patient forms and aftercare instructions readily available…

 Please see below for printable patient form and aftercare instructions for your convenience.